 In 1996, Genetically Modified (GM) Crops were grown in 6 countries.
 In 2009, the number of countries using GM crops increased to 25.
-Some of the examples of GM modified crops are listed below.
+The year 2019 marks the 24th year of commercialization of biotech crops, and the number of countries using GM crops had increased to 29.

 - Genetically Modified Corn that are resistant to larval pests.